EvoSuite/evosuite/README.md

 default120,-generateMOSuite -Dalgorithm=DynaMOSA -Dsearch_budget=120 -Dassertion_timeout=120 -Dminimization_timeout=120
 ```

-The configuration for the projectCP, class, seed, output locations and output variables are already provided by the script.
+The configuration for the projectCP, class, seed, and output locations are already provided by the script.

 projects.csv:
 ```